Fun Things to do in Lightning Ridge

 When is the best time to visit Lightning Ridge?

 Head here between April and October if you can for the best weather.
-We visited in early October and the days were warm and dry.
+We were here in early October and the days were warm and dry.
 It was hot but not uncomfortably so.
 There is no way I could imagine visiting in summer, and we were told by locals that is when many of the mining license holders head underground or go on holiday to escape the heat.

 Lightning Ridge Weather